-- 4.1 Details of the spend vs budget for Core costs are attached at appendix 1 alongside an explanation for significant variances - 4.2 The core budget for the Humber LEP in 2020/21 was £700,000 (£500,000 from BEIS and £50,000 each from the 4 local authorities). - 4.3 Sections 8 & 9 of this report outline the committed spend, including the provision of future liabilities and provides an analysis of funds presently available for discretionary use in 2021/2022 or subsequent years.
-Sections 10 to 15 cover other funding received by the LEP during the financial year. - 4.4 The 21/22 budget assumes use of £2,500 of the free reserves. - 4.5 Spend against previous years commitments are shown separately at appendix 1 and also within this report.
+- 4.1 Details of the spend vs budget for Core costs are attached at appendix 1 alongside an explanation for significant variances - 4.2 The core budget for the LEP in 2021/221 was £600,000 (£500,000 from BEIS and £50,000 each from the 2 local authorities).

+- 4.3 Sections 8 & 9 of this report outline the committed spend, including the provision of future liabilities and provides an analysis of funds presently available for discretionary use in 2022/2023 or subsequent years.
+Sections 10 to 15 cover other funding received by the LEP during the financial year. - 4.4 The 22/23 budget assumes use of £90,260 of the free reserves. - 4.5 Spend against previous years commitments are shown separately at appendix 1 and also within this report.

-At the time of writing BEIS had not released the Core Funding of £500,000 for 2021/22.
-This means that the HEYLEP is presently operating at risk and operations are in effect bankrolled by HCC as Accountable Body.
+At the time of writing BEIS had not released the Core Funding of £375,000 for 2022/23, which will be subject to submission of further documentation.
+This means that the HEYLEP is presently operating partially at risk and operations are in effect bankrolled by HCC as Accountable Body.
 Should all of the funding not be forthcoming then there will need to be savings identified and there may be a further need to call on reserves.